Table of Contents

-How many dimples on a golf ball?
+How many dimples on a golf ball

 English engineer and manufacturer William Taylor, Co-founder of the Taylor-Hobson company, the design of the dimples on the golf ball.
 It is noticed that the golf ball without dimples would not travel so far as the ball with dimples.
 Dimples on the golf ball highlights the major change in the game because the smooth ball is not able to cover the large distance.
 The simple design on the golf ball becomes an essential part of a good quality ball.
+How many dimples are there on a golf ball.

 Player’s mostly ask “how many dimples on a golf ball?”.
 Usually, the number of dimples is approximately 300 to 500 on a golf ball.
 Dimples are not put on the ball to make it beautiful, there is a big science behind putting dimples.
 Golf balls are traditionally white, but commonly available in other colors.
 The balls are usually printed with marks to help players identify their ball.
 Nowadays golf balls are manufactured with different materials.